Dynamics of a Fleming-Viot type particle system on the cycle graph: Introduction

 Consider the quantity $\lambda$ defined in \cite{cloez2016quantitative} as

 where $Q= \big(Q_{x,y}\big)_{x,y}$ is the infinitesimal generator matrix of the process until absorption.
-When $\lambda = 0$ some of the results of \cite{cloez2016quantitative} do not hold and most of the bounds given become not interesting or two rough.
+When $\lambda = 0$ some of the results of \cite{cloez2016quantitative} do not hold and most of the bounds given become too rough.
 Note that $\lambda > 0$ for the two examples studied in \cite{cloez2016fleming}, but $\lambda$ is equal to zero for those models where there exist two vertices such that the distance between them is greater than two.
 The quantity $\lambda$ is somehow related to the geometry of the graph associated to the Markov process.
-So, it becomes interesting to find explicit bounds for the speed of convergence of Fleming\,--\,Viot processes with more complex geometry.
+Hence, it becomes interesting to find explicit bounds for the speed of convergence of Fleming\,--\,Viot processes with more complex geometries.

 In this article we focus on the random walk on the cycle graph $\mathbb{Z}/K \mathbb{Z}$ for $K \ge 3$.
-Note that for this graph it holds $\lambda = 0$ when $K \ge 6$.
-For simplicity, we assume that the $N$ particles jump to the absorbing state with the same rate, i.e. we consider a process with \emph{uniform killing}, \cite{meleard2012quasi}.
-Even if in this case the distribution of the conditional process is trivial, the study of the Fleming\,--\,Viot process becomes more complicated due to its non reversibility and the geometry of the cyclic graph.
+Note that for this graph it holds that $\lambda = 0$ when $K \ge 6$.
+For simplicity, we assume that the $N$ particles jump to the absorbing state with the same rate, i.e., we consider a process with \emph{uniform killing} (cf.\ \cite{meleard2012quasi}).
+Even if in this case the distribution of the conditional process is trivial, the study of the Fleming\,--\,Viot process becomes more complicated due to its non reversibility and the geometry of the cycle graph.
 We focus on providing bounds for the speed of the convergence of the empirical distribution induced by the particle system to the unique QSD when $t$ and $N$ tend to infinity.
 This example can be seen as a further step towards the study of the speed of convergence of Fleming\,--\,Viot process with more general geometry.